MileHacker Logo

 Season-Specific Attire

 Nouméa enjoys a tropical climate.
-Comfortable, lightweight clothing is generally best.
-For the Wet/Hot Season (December-April), pack lightweight, breathable fabrics like cotton or linen.
+Comfortable, thin clothes is generally best.
+For the Wet/Hot Season (December-April), pack lightweight, lightweight fabrics such as cotton or linen.
 A Light rain jacket or a Compact umbrella is useful for sudden downpours.
-Swimwear is essential for beach days.
+Swimwear is necessary for beach days.

 Dry Season Dressing May-November